mdp1983/info-tech-final/README.md

 # info-tech-final
 <p> Im Matthew Pospisil this is a Final project for info-tech.
-Please checkout the following pages.</p>
+Please checkout the following pages.
+ALittleAboutME.md </p>